sergiogrubio/TFM_dapp/README.md

 ## The thesis

 You can find [the thesis of the project also on Github](https://github.com/sergiogrubio/TFM_latex) (but I wrote it in catalan, I think it is the first Elrond project using this language).

+Finally, you may want to see a repo with a [script to test Elrond's network performance](https://github.com/sergiogrubio/TFM_stats).